Last revision: June 18, 2026

 Information security is a high priority for DXC.
 To protect Personal Data and other confidential information, and to maintain its accuracy and integrity, we have implemented appropriate administrative, technical, and physical safeguards.
 These are designed to prevent unauthorized access, use or disclosure of Personal Data.
 We hold third parties with whom we share Personal Data to the same high information security standards.

 For more information, please refer to DXC’s overview of Technical and Organizational Measures (TOMs).
-As indicated by the TOMs, DXC maintains a Privacy Information Management System (PIMS) that achieved an ISO/IEC 27701 certifications for strategic global and regional delivery centers.
+As indicated by the TOMs, DXC maintains a Privacy Information Management System (PIMS) that has achieved ISO/IEC 27701 certification for strategic global and regional delivery centers.

 DXC is committed to resolving any privacy complaints pertaining to DXC's collection and use of your Personal Data.
 Please send any privacy-related complaints or requests to privacy@dxc.com.